D-X-Y/AutoDL-Projects/NAS-Bench-102.md

 Note: please use `PyTorch >= 1.2.0` and `Python >= 3.6.0`.

+Simply type `pip install nas-bench-102` to install our api.

+If you have any questions or issues, please post it at [here](https://github.com/D-X-Y/NAS-Projects/issues) or email me.

 ### Preparation and Download

 The benchmark file of NAS-Bench-102 can be downloaded from [Google Drive](https://drive.google.com/open?id=1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs) or [Baidu-Wangpan (code:6u5d)](https://pan.baidu.com/s/1CiaNH6C12zuZf7q-Ilm09w).